PhD in Health & Rehabilitation Science

 - Demonstrate the likelihood of success in the Ph.D. program and research career based on previous academic work and relevant professional experience.

 - Demonstrate potential for a successful pairing with a faculty mentor and mentorship team conducting research in the student’s area of interest.
+Prospective students are encouraged to investigate this potential prior to submitting an application.

 To determine the likelihood of success, the admissions committee will review: